AshokHub/BLASTphp/README.md

 # [Usage](https://ncbi.github.io/blast-cloud/doc/running-web-blast.html)
 Please refer to [NCBI BLAST URL API Documentation](https://ncbi.github.io/blast-cloud/dev/api.html) for setting BLAST parameters.
 If a parameter is not required and not provided, then the default value will be used.
 That default value may depend upon the BLAST search you are running.
 [NCBI BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) can be executed by simply passing `CMD`, `PROGRAM`, `DATABASE`, and `QUERY` parameters to the [NCBI BLAST URL API](https://ncbi.github.io/blast-cloud/dev/api.html).

-To use [BLASTphp](https://github.com/AshokHub/BLASTphp) using webserver, first set the maximum execution time of webserver to request time of execution (RTOE) value of BLAST, because the default maximum execution time (30 seconds) is not enough.
+To use [BLASTphp](https://github.com/AshokHub/BLASTphp) through a webserver, first set the maximum execution time of webserver to request time of execution (RTOE) value of BLAST, because the default maximum execution time (30 seconds) is not enough.
 For example,

 ```php
 ini_set('max_execution_time', $RTOE);